cloud-gov/site/content/news/articles/2025-06-09-metrics-opensearch.md

 excerpt: "Use detailed performance metrics to monitor your Cloud.gov OpenSearch/Elasticsearch domains and S3 buckets"
 ---

+The Cloud.gov team is excited to announce some new additions to the [logging system][logs] that will allow customers to monitor their services more effectively:

-Cloud.gov has introduced comprehensive Elasticsearch/OpenSearch domain metrics to help teams monitor system performance and resource utilization for brokered domains.
-As part of this update, Cloud.gov has also implemented a new metric that allows teams to easily track the size of their S3 buckets.
+- Comprehensive Elasticsearch/OpenSearch domain metrics to help teams monitor system performance and resource utilization for brokered domains
+- A new metric that allows teams to easily track the size of their S3 buckets

 ## Available S3 Metrics